Cautious cuddling? England to OK hugs as lockdown eases - WTMJ

 The U.K. is now recording around 2,000 new coronavirus cases a day, compared with a daily peak of nearly 70,000 in January.
 Daily deaths have also plummeted with only two recorded on Sunday.

-The country’s alert level was also lowered to 3 from level 4 Monday following a “consistent” fall in cases, hospital admissions and deaths.
+The country’s alert level was also lowered to level three from four on Monday following a “consistent” fall in cases, hospital admissions and deaths.
 This means that transmission of the virus is no longer deemed to be high or rising exponentially, though still being in general circulation.

 While hugs between households will be allowed again beginning May 17, Johnson is expected to stress that they should be done with care, given concerns about new virus variants that could bypass some of the immunity provided by Britain’s successful vaccination campaign.